Jobs Working With Hydroponics: Career Options and Requirements

 Many of the people involved in hydroponics are growers.
 They work in different settings and grow different types of plants, but all professional hydroponics growers earn a living from the yield produced by their plants.
 Because of the nature of hydroponic growth, most of this work is performed in an enclosed environment, like a greenhouse or laboratory.

 While the U.S. Bureau of Labor Statistics (BLS) doesn't have data specific for hydroponic growers, it does provide salary data for farm workers and laborers in greenhouses.
-These workers earned a median salary of $18,680 as of May 2012.
-The related group of farmers could expect an eight percent decline in employment opportunities between 2010 and 2020 reported the BLS.
+These workers earned a median salary of $18,710 as of May 2013.
+The related group of farmers could expect a 19% decline in employment opportunities between 2012 and 2022, reported the BLS.

 Hydroponic Equipment Salespeople